DonHulieo/duff/README.md

 ### locale

 locale is an object containing functions for localisation and translation.
-It's inspired by the i18n.lua library by kikito, and provides a simple way to manage translations in your FiveM scripts.
+It's based on the i18n.lua library by kikito [ref](README.md#credits), and provides a simple way to manage translations in your FiveM scripts.

 *This is a shared module, and can be used on both the client, server and shared enviroment.*